RobertRish/README-Generator/README.md

   An app that generates professional quality README.md files for their projects using user inputs in the command line

   ## Installation
-  run "npm i" or "npm install"
+  Run "npm i" or "npm install"

   ## Usage
   Once the repository is cloned and the dependencies are installed, run "node index.js" and fill in the prompts.